Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Proofs of Theorem and Corollary

-which implies that $\pi'$ second-order stochastically dominates $\pi$.
+\end{strip} which imply that $\pi'$ second-order stochastically dominates $\pi$.
 A simple numerical example can be constructed as follows: let $\mathcal{I}=\{1,2\}$, and the transmission schedule $\pi$ be listed in Tab.~\ref{tab:num_example_slot_exchange}, for $t=10$ we can find the tuple $x=1, y=2, \kappa=3, \kappa'=2, \kappa''=4$ to execute the slot exchange, which generates a $\pi'$ that is also listed in Tab.~\ref{tab:num_example_slot_exchange}.
-The inter-transmission intervals and the stochastic measures in $\kappa$ domain of both schedules $\pi$ and $\pi'$ are illustrated in Fig.~\ref{fig:num_example_slot_exchange}, which implies a second-order stochastic dominance preferring $\pi'$ over $\pi$.
+The inter-transmission intervals and the stochastic measures in $\kappa$ domain of both schedules $\pi$ and $\pi'$ are illustrated in Fig.~\ref{fig:num_example_slot_exchange}, implying a second-order stochastic dominance preferring $\pi'$ over $\pi$.

 For any given $t$, we can split the space of all schedules $\mathbf{\Pi}$ into two sets $\mathbf{\Pi}_1(t)$ and $\mathbf{\Pi}_2(t)$, where for all $\pi\in\mathbf{\Pi}_1(t)$, there exists $(x,y,\kappa,\kappa',\kappa'')$ to fulfill